OData/v3ProtocolDocument/OData.markdown

 #### 7.4.3.2.
 Invoking a Service Operation ####

-To invoke a ServiceOperation the Request Uri used MUST begin with the Uri of the Service Document, followed by a path segment containing the Name or Namespace Qualified Name of the ServiceOperation and optionally parentheses.
+To invoke a ServiceOperation the Request URL used MUST begin with the URL of the Service Document, followed by a path segment containing the Name or Namespace Qualified Name of the ServiceOperation and optionally parentheses.

 For example: